denisbeslic/denovopipeline/README.md

 `python main.py reformatMGF --input YOURDATA.mgf --output YOURDATA_reformatted.mgf`

 It will produce two .mgf files.
-One called YOURDATA_reformatted_deepnovo espically for DeepNovo and one for all other tools.
+One called YOURDATA_reformatted_deepnovo.mgf for DeepNovo and PointNovo and another one called YOURDATA_reformatted.mgf for all other tools.
-The File for DeepNovo includes the 'SEQ=' line, which is necessary for DeepNovo to run.
+The file for DeepNovo includes the 'SEQ=' line, which is necessary for DeepNovo to run.

 Your final *_reformatted.mgf file should now look like this.
 ```